 Withdrawing Cash in Malaysia in Malaysian Ringgit (MYR)

 To withdraw cash at the best rates, I highly recommend getting a WISE card before you go.
 This allows you to convert money into Malaysian Ringgit (or any other currency!) at the best rates and then withdraw cash in Malaysia without hidden fees.
-Wise is a UK-based financial services company (available in most countries worldwide) and is highly regulated in the various regions it operates in (in the UK it is authorised by the Financial Conduct Authority).

 Get your WISE card here.

-Purchase Heymondo travel insurance with a 5% discount here.
+π Purchase Heymondo travel insurance here.

 What Time of Year Can I Visit Borneo?